Fall 2013, Winter 2014 and Spring 2014 quarters

 The overarching questions that will carry us through these two quarters include how European settlement has affected the wellbeing of the Salish peoples, the interaction through time and space between Native and non-Native peoples, and the effects of these interactions on health, wellbeing, and sustainability of these communities.
 We will also examine ways in which lessons from history and current vulnerabilities can help us create a viable and equitable future that will heal and honor the Salish Sea and all its people.
 During spring quarter the program plans to visit the Elwha River and learn about the history of the Elwha River ecosystem as a case study and example of social injustice.
 We will study the effects of the Elwha Dam as well as the expected effects of dam removal on the Elwha ecosystem, tribal sovereignty, and overall health and wellness of the Elwha Klallam people.

 Throughout the year, learning will take place through writing, readings, seminars, lectures, films, art, and guest speakers.
 Students will improve their research skills through document review, observations, critical analysis, and written assignments.
 Verbal skills will be improved through small group and whole class seminar discussions and through individual final project presentations.
-Final projects will focus on assessment of issues related to community health, the sustainability of the Salish Sea, and the wellbeing of the Native Communities that have lived at the shore of the Salish Sea for thousands of years before European settlement.

 - Advertised Schedule